pipedrive/example-apps/apps/remix-cars-service/README.md

 ## Run with StackBlitz

-This option works very well if you want to try out the examples without a need of local development setup or deployment to the cloud servers.
+This option works well if you want to try out the examples without the need of local development setup or deployment to the cloud servers.

 Open [project](https://stackblitz.com/edit/remix-cars-service) in StackBlitz.

-Use generated URL in Marketplace Manager as iframe URL for custom surfaces, i.e.
+Use the generated URL in Marketplace Manager as the iframe URL for custom surfaces, i.e.
-- set `https://remix-cars-service--3000.local.webcontainer.io/list` as Iframe URL for Custom Surface Panel
+- Set `https://remix-cars-service--3000.local.webcontainer.io/list` as the Iframe URL for the Custom Surface Panel
-- set `https://remix-cars-service--3000.local.webcontainer.io/details` as Iframe URL for Custom Surface Modal.
+- Set `https://remix-cars-service--3000.local.webcontainer.io/details` as the Iframe URL for the Custom Surface Modal.
 The name of surface should be set as **Details**, otherwise it won't be opened from Custom Surface Panel with SDK command
-- set `https://remix-cars-service--3000.local.webcontainer.io/settings` as Iframe URL for Settings page
+- Set `https://remix-cars-service--3000.local.webcontainer.io/settings` as the Iframe URL for the Settings page

 ### Known issues

-There is limitation with Backend API when running service with StackBlitz - item proposal update and reset from settings will not work.
-Please choose [Deploy with Vercel](#deploy-with-vercel) for completely working example.
+There is a limitation with Backend API when running service with StackBlitz: the item proposal update and reset from settings will not work.
+Please choose [Deploy with Vercel](#deploy-with-vercel) for a full working example.

 ## Deploy with Vercel<a id="deploy-with-vercel"></a>